FBar000/ArchivistBot/README.md

 ### CollectiveAccess Interface Set-up

-To allow `ArchivistBot` to access CollectiveAccess, add the username and password that you use to log onto the database into the `CREDENTIALS` dictionary in the `configs.py` file in the `bots` package:
+To allow `ArchivistBot` to access CollectiveAccess, add the username and password that you use to log onto the database into the `CREDENTIALS` dictionary in a new file `bots/creds.py`:

 ```python
 CREDENTIALS = {